-A. DFT+U results
+A. DFT+SOC+U results

-Here we discuss our theoretical attempts to understand origins of their mismatches in calculations and experiments.
-Comparing in Table I and Table II in the main text, at ambient pressure, the calculated phonon frequencies agree well with the observed phonons fitted from the Raman data except for two peaks in the spectral range between 600 and 680 $\rm cm^{-1}$ in the Ag channel.
-In particular, the frequency difference between the highest measured and calculated $A_g$ modes is about 100 cm-1, which is consistently reproduced by alternative DFT+Ucalculation with WIEN2K code.
-On the other hand, at high pressure, the calculated phonon energies agree better with the measured peaks fitted from the Raman data in Figs. 2a-d).
-The agreement is slightly worse at a lower energy, possibly due to less important (but nonnegligible) roles of U and SOC in the dimerized structure.
+In this section, we discuss our theoretical attempts to understand origins of their mismatches in calculations and experiments.
+Comparing in Table I and Table II in the main text, at ambient pressure, the calculated phonon frequencies agree well with the observed phonons fitted from the Raman data except for two peaks in the spectral range between 600 and 680 cm-1 in the A{σ} channel.
+In particular, the frequency difference between the highest measured and calculated A_g modes is about 100 cm^{-1} , which is consistently reproduced by alternative DFT+SOC+U calculation with WIEN2K code.
+On the other hand, at high pressure, the calculated phonon energies agree better with the measured peaks fitted from the Raman data in Figs. 2a-d) in the main text (compare Table I and II in the main text): the agreement is slightly worse at a lower energy, possibly due to less important (but non-negligible) roles of U and SOC in the dimerized structure.

-We should also point out that although the overall calculating phonon frequencies match better at high pressure, a marginal mismatch of frequencies between the data and calculation is also attributed to the difference of pressures used for the comparison: a higher pressure (7.62 GPa) of the experimental data than the pressure used in the ab-initio calculations at (presumably) 4 GPa.
+We should also point out that although the overall calculating phonon frequencies match better at high pressure, a marginal mismatch of frequencies between the data and calculation is also attributed to the difference of pressures used for the comparison: a higher pressure (7.62 GPa) of the experimental data than the pressure used in the ab-initio calculations at (presumably) 4 GPa.10